A Hard Day's Night (film): Casting

-Irish actor Wilfrid Brambell, who played Paul McCartney's fictional grandfather John McCartney, was already well known to British television audiences as co-star of the British sitcom Steptoe and Son.
+Irish actor Wilfrid Brambell, who played Paul McCartney's fictional grandfather, John McCartney, was already well known to British television audiences as a co-star in the sitcom Steptoe and Son.
 The recurring joke that he was very "clean" reflects a contrast to his sitcom role, where he was always referred to as a "dirty old man".

-For American audiences the comment was more of a spoof on the Beatles continually being referenced as "very clean".
+For American audiences, the comment was more of a spoof on the Beatles continually being referenced as "very clean".
 Norman Rossington played the Beatles' manager Norm, John Junkin played the group's road manager Shake, and Victor Spinetti played the television director.
-Brian Epstein, the group's real manager, had an uncredited bit part.

 The supporting cast included Richard Vernon as the "city gent" on the train and Lionel Blair as a featured dancer.
 There were also various cameos.
 John Bluthal played a car thief and an uncredited Derek Nimmo appeared as magician Leslie Jackson.
 David Janson (billed as David Jaxon here) played the small boy met by Ringo on his "walkabout".
 Rooney Massara, who went on to compete in the 1972 Munich Olympics, was the sculler in the river in the "walkabout" scene by the river at Kew (uncredited).
 Kenneth Haigh appeared as an advertising executive who mistakes George for a "new phenomenon".
 David Langton also made a cameo appearance as an actor in the dressing room scene.

 Mal Evans, one of the Beatles' road managers, also appears briefly in the film—moving an upright bass through a tight hallway as Lennon talks with the woman who mistakes him for someone else.

-George Harrison met his wife-to-be, Patricia Boyd, on the set when she made a brief (uncredited) appearance as one of the schoolgirls on the train.
+George Harrison met his wife-to-be, Pattie Boyd, on the set when she made a brief (uncredited) appearance as one of the schoolgirls on the train.
 His initial overtures to her were spurned because she had a boyfriend at the time, but he persisted and they were married within 18 months.
 The girl with Boyd in the dining car scene is Prudence Bury.
 Phil Collins, later a member of the band Genesis, was an uncredited schoolboy extra in the concert audience and would subsequently go on to be a very successful musician in his own right.

-Playing the buxom woman with Paul's grandfather in the casino scene was popular British 1960s pinup model Margaret Nolan (aka Vicky Kennedy), who also appeared as "Dink", the golden girl during the opening credits of the James Bond film Goldfinger, later that same year.
+Playing the buxom woman with Paul's grandfather in the casino scene was popular British 1960s pinup model Margaret Nolan, who also appeared as "Dink", the golden girl during the opening credits of the James Bond film Goldfinger, later that same year.